 Leading businesses respond to the climate crisis with Ambition.
-They deliver on that ambition with Action.
+The deliver on that ambition with Action.
 They speak up to secure wider change through Advocacy.
 And they drive progress by demonstrating Accountability.
-See how your company can accelerate climate action using our climate leadership steps below.

 Set targets aligned with science to establish a clear, accountable pathway to hold temperature rise to 1.5°C.